sonatype-nexus-community/sonatype-webhook-handler/README.md

-# Sonatype Lifeycle Microsoft Teams Integration
+# Sonatype Lifecycle Microsoft Teams Integration

 This project contains an example (working) Web Hook handler for Sonatype Lifecycle that can publish messages to a Microsoft Teams channel.